Edgemoor Neighborhood

 rate and spend about $8500 per student.

-Volunteers are needed to mentor or tutor at-risk children; provide
+Volunteers are needed to mentor or tutor at-risk children; provide supplies,

-urban growth areas as well as infill within existing neighborhoods.
+as well as infill within existing neighborhoods.
 JoAnne Peterson (Sehome Neighborhood) brought

 up an integral point that the city needed to get a better sense of how much